jmmcd/sketchy-see/README.md

 searching, in the current level of detail; and developing the designs found so far by adding detail.

-So far, we have a simple genetic algorithm.
+So far, we have a simple genetic algorithm and a tiny WebGL demo running on the same page.
+To build:

+$ cake build

+To see the demo:

+$ python -m SimpleHTTPServer

+Then visit localhost:8000/public.

 Copyright 2011-2012 James McDermott and Caitlin Mueller